44agrawalsparsh/STAT-4830-sparsh-project/docs/assignments/week3_submission.md

 2. **Assymetric Information**: An even more realistic model is one where certain players have absolutely no information on player valuations.
 Maybe because they joined the league last minute.
 I want to model a scenario where players either have information or no information and must behave optimally.
 Ideally I would also like to have degrees of information for players - and also specializations.
 Perhaps, players have some information on some players and not others?

+I think one consideration for this latter approach is how we model hidden information we are simulating.
+For example, players prior bidding patterns could reveal information about how informed they are.
+Do we need to model this into our MCTS?

+I wonder if as a baseline we could ignore that information.
+Perhaps we assume that information can't be deduced?
+Or we could try to have the RL agent also try to predict informativeness - I'm afraid that this might be too complicated, however.

 ### Technical Approach (1/2 page)
 - **Mathematical formulation**